 That sound wave will then rapidly bounce back from the objects in the vicinity, giving the nocturnal animal a “picture” of the surroundings and its position.
 This ability in nocturnal animals is most famously found in bats, although some birds also have this ability.

 When one of these sound rays bounces off prey, a bat can quickly identify where it is, calculate the intercepting trajectory and snag its next meal.
-Bats are essentially blind, but they are expert hunters and dextrous fliers, showing just how effective and powerful echolocation can be!
+Their eyes do not provide them sharp and colorful vision like human eyes do, but they are expert hunters and dextrous fliers, showing just how effective and powerful echolocation can be!

 Perhaps the least common adaptation for nocturnal animals, or at least the most overlooked one, bioluminescence is found in many creatures who live in the perpetual darkness at the bottom of the ocean.
 Special chemical compounds in their bodies interact to produce a bright glow, ranging from bright blue to bright red, depending on the concentration of luciferin (compound) and luciferase (enzyme) in the animal.